vihemy/dinide/README.md

 ![Installation picture](https://github.com/vihemy/dinide/blob/main/ReadmeAssets/installation.jpg)

-In this installation, the user types in an idea of how to improve the Danish aquatic environment, which is transformed by the "idea machine" into an image that appears in front of the user.
+In this installation, the user types in an idea of how to improve the Danish aquatic environment, which is transformed by the idea machine into an image that appears in front of the user.

 ## Setup